Docencia-fmrico/avoid-obstacle-stressoverflow/README.md

 https://user-images.githubusercontent.com/92941081/220970563-4bebffdf-9b9c-4805-9dd5-5593125a9fd4.mp4

 Notice how, although both events (Bumper and Wheel Drop) trigger the same state, the robot behaves differently depending on which one actually happened.
-This decision was made due to some procedures must to take place in every kind of "emergency", like stopping the robot from moving, maybe publish the issue in some topic...
+This decision was made due to some procedures that must take place in every kind of "emergency", like stopping the robot from moving and, perhaps, publishing the issue in a topic...
 Later we can actually manage what caused the issue once we know we have everything under control.

 ## About